What We Do In The Shadows

 This fly on the wall documentary was only possible because the subjects of the film agreed not to eat the camera crew.
 This contract did not however extend to the remaining vampires, zombies and werewolves who appear throughout.

-commands respect from the others as the oldest member of the group at the age of 8,000.
+The other members of the group defer to Petyr’s seniority as the oldest member of the group.
+He is 8,000 years old.
 He’s not big on conversation, but he makes his presence felt when fresh blood comes to visit.

-is the uptight, picky and fastidious about trying to ensure household chores are done fairly.
+Viago is uptight, picky and fastidious about trying to ensure household chores are done fairly.
 At the age of 379 he still pines for the love of his life, the fair Katherine.

-Also starring Jackie Van Beek as Jackie, Cori Gonzalez-Macuer as Nick, Stu Rutherford as Stu and Rhys Darby as Anton – the leader of a local pack of werewolves and Ethel Robinson as Katherine – the love of Viago’s life.
+Jackie Van Beek plays the role of Jackie, Cori Gonzalez-Macuer appears as Nick and Stu Rutherford plays Stu.
+Rhys Darby appears as Anton, the leader of a local pack of werewolves.
+Ethel Robinson plays the role of Katherine, who is the love of Viago’s life.

 This movie brilliantly captures the dilemma of being a vampire in modern times.
 The idea to portray our characters through the view of a mocumentary lense was inspired.
 A subtle layer of humour is maintained throughout the film as a backdrop to numerous scenarios which are downright hilarious and will have you in stitches.
 This film is an absolute gem.